Visual Studio: Code editor

+Sophisticated code completion and assistance, as demonstrated in the 2025 edition's environment.

 Visual Studio includes a code editor that supports syntax highlighting and code completion using IntelliSense for variables, functions, methods, loops, and LINQ queries.
 IntelliSense is supported for the included languages, as well as for XML, Cascading Style Sheets, and JavaScript when developing web sites and web applications.
 Autocomplete suggestions appear in a modeless list box over the code editor window, in proximity of the editing cursor.
 In Visual Studio 2008 onwards, it can be made temporarily semi-transparent to see the code obstructed by it.
 The code editor is used for all supported languages.

 The code editor in Visual Studio also supports setting bookmarks in code for quick navigation.
 Other navigational aids include collapsing code blocks and incremental search, in addition to normal text search and regex search.
 The code editor also includes a multi-item clipboard and a task list.
 The code editor supports code snippets, which are saved templates for repetitive code and can be inserted into code and customized for the project being worked on.
 A management tool for code snippets is built in as well.
 These tools are surfaced as floating windows which can be set to automatically hide when unused or docked to the side of the screen.
 The code editor in Visual Studio also supports code refactoring including parameter reordering, variable and method renaming, interface extraction, and encapsulation of class members inside properties, among others.